Back to Design Patterns

 Adding Optional Features

-When objects need optional add-ons that should be combinable in any order — like toppings on a pizza or filters on an image.
+When objects need optional add-ons that should be combinable in any order — like toppings on a pizza.

 Cross-Cutting Concerns

-When you want to add logging, caching, authentication, or retry logic around existing operations without cluttering business logic.
+When you want to add logging, caching, or auth around operations without cluttering business logic.

 I/O Stream Processing

-When processing data through multiple transformation steps — compress, then encrypt, then encode — each step being a decorator.
+When processing data through multiple transformation steps — compress, then encrypt.

 Middleware Pipelines

-When building request/response pipelines where each middleware wraps the next — exactly how Express.js and Django middleware work.
+When building request pipelines where each middleware wraps the next.

 UI Component Enhancement

-When a UI widget needs optional visual additions like scroll bars, borders, shadows, or tooltips without subclassing each combination.
+When a UI widget needs optional visual additions like scroll bars or shadows.

 Pros & Cons